 Twin Cities suburbs

 The state of Minnesota is home to the largest mall in the United States, Mall of America.
-The mall opened in 1992, which has over 400 stores and attracts nearly 40 million people each year!
+The mall opened in 1992, with over 400 stores and attracting nearly 40 million people yearly!
 Mall of America, is located in the southern suburb of Bloomington and isn’t far from MSP airport.
 In fact, you can even take public transportation to get to the mall from the airport.
-Prior to living in the metro area, I’ve done this on longer layovers at MSP.
+Before living in the metro area, I did this on longer layovers at MSP.

 There is so much to do in the large metropolitan area of the Twin Cities.
 From Minneapolis to St. Paul and all of the sprawling suburbs in between.
 One of my favorite memories growing up was always going to “The Cities” and doing some fun things such as the Mall of America, sporting events, the MN Zoo or the MN State Fair.
 It’s just such a fun memory of getting to spend a weekend before school started shopping and spending time with my family.
 Although now my yearly trips to the Minnesota State fair look a little bit different as I’m scoping out the new and state fair exclusive craft beers.
 For more detailed information check out this post that has tons of suggestions for Things to do in the Twin Cities.
 It includes both Minneapolis, St. Paul and beyond into the sprawling suburbs in the surrounding area.

 Day Trips from the Twin Cities

 If you’re in Minnesota for more than a week, I suggest at least taking a day trip away from the metro area.
 There are several great day trips located only a short drive away.
 Some of the best day trips (or weekend trips) from the Twin Cities include: Stillwater, the Cuyuna/Crosby area or Brainerd area, several state parks such as Afton, Nerstrand Big Woods, William O’Brien, St. Croix & Interstate State Park.